-On the Settings page in the Cluster configuration section, click Edit.
+In the Cluster configuration section, click Edit.

-From here, open the Standby Nodes dropdown and choose the number of nodes.
+Open the Standby Nodes dropdown and choose the number of standby nodes.

-When you’re done, click Save.

-Provisioning will begin immediately.
-The time to complete varies depending on the size of the primary node and its data.
-Allow at least 5 minutes.
+When you’re done, click Save to immediately provision the standby nodes.
+The time to complete varies depending on the size of the primary node and its data, but we recommend allowing at least 5 minutes.